 People that rely on guest posting and press release links are at the curve.

-And people that build branded, authority sites are ahead of the curve.
+And people that focus on content and outreach are ahead of the curve.

 Being ahead of the curve doesn’t mean you need to predict the future like Nostradamus.